This perfect Chicken Mandi recipe will soon become your family’s favourite weeknight dinner. It’s juicy and flavorful, with bright and savoury rice.

 - 1/4 tsp cinnamon

-- 1 Indian bay leaves ground into powder*
+- 1 Indian bay leaves ground into powder* see notes

 Instructions

-- Prep Chicken: wash your chicken and give it a little scrub with fresh lemon,⏤skip the lemon if you don’t have on hand.
+- Prep Chicken: wash your chicken and give it a little scrub with fresh lemon,⏤skip the lemon if you don't have it on hand.
 Dry the chicken with a paper towel so the spices will stick to the meat.

-- Now we start the rice: Heat a large pot, add ghee, onions.
+- After 20 minutes of cooking the chicken, start the rice: Heat a large pot, add ghee & onions.
 Sautee.
-Occasionally stir the onions until they’re totally cooked through but not brown, add 2 tsp of the Hawaij spices continue cooking until the spices start to stick to the bottom of the pot, about 90 seconds.
+Occasionally stir the onions until they're totally cooked through but not brown, add 2 teaspoons of the Hawaij spice, then continue cooking until the spices start to stick to the bottom of the pot, about 90 seconds.

 - After 20 minutes of the rice cooking: Remove the chicken from the oven.
 Open the tin-foil, remove the chicken and pour all the chicken dripping into the rice.
-Give it a good stir!
-Place the chicken back into the baking pan and continue cooking until the chicken reaches 165°f, and the skin is nice and crispy.
+Give it one a good stir!
+Place the chicken back into the baking pan and continue cooking uncovered until the chicken reaches 165°f, and the skin is nice and crispy.

 - Time for some magic!
-You’ll need a small piece of charcoal and a small metal dish (see notes) for this part of the recipe.
-Place the chicken the pot with the rice, add the small metal dish in the centre of the rice.
+You'll need a small piece of charcoal and a small metal dish (see notes) for this part of the recipe.
+Place the chicken in the pot with the rice, add the small metal dish in the centre of the rice.
 Pour 1 tsp of oil into a mini heat-proof bowl.
 Heat the charcoal on the element of the stove until the coal is red.
 Add the hot charcoal into the mini bowl with oil.
-You’re going to see a lot of smoke!
+You're going to see a lot of smoke!
 Quickly, cover the pot with its lid and wrap-around with a kitchen towel to stop any smoke from leaving the pot.
 Wait 5-8 minutes for the smoke to disappear in the rice.
 Open the lid, remove the chicken, and stir the smoky flavour.

 - In the meantime: Fry your nuts in a 1 tsp ghee until they’re just about to turn golden brown.